albertofernandezvillan/colaboratory-utils/README.md

 Some useful (or not so much) Python stuff for Google Colab notebooks.
 Most of this stuff is taken from this repository: https://github.com/ricardodeazambuja/colab_utils

+This stuff is mainly used in this repository: https://github.com/albertofernandezvillan/computer-vision-and-deep-learning-course

 ## How to install it:
 Click on a code cell and paste:
 ```